 Research interests: pediatric care and improving patient-family experiences in the pediatric population

 Leah Morgan is originally from Charlotte, N.C., but moved to Chapel Hill at beginning of her undergraduate career.
 She is a traditional first-degree Bachelor of Nursing Science student.
-Upon being admitted to the nursing school, Leah has become involved in Undergraduate Student Governance Council, Association of Nursing Students, and Careers Beyond the Bedside.
-She is also a nursing school ambassador.
-Ms. Morgan is interested in pursuing a career in pediatrics.
+Upon being admitted to the nursing school, Ms. Morgan has become involved in Undergraduate Student Governance Council, Association of Nursing Students, and Careers Beyond the Bedside.
+She is also a nursing school ambassador and is interested in pursuing a career in pediatrics.
 Ms. Morgan is a member of the 2014 cohort.

 Esita Patel of Charlotte, N.C., earned a Bachelor of Science in Biology, with a minor in chemistry, from the University of North Carolina at Chapel Hill in 2013.
 She earned highest honors for her thesis work on the tumorigenic effects of ASC on medulloblastoma.
 During her time at UNC, Ms. Patel was a microbiology intern, Carolina Research Scholar, Howard Hughes Medical Institute-Future Scientists and Clinicians (HHMI-FSC) fellow, member of Phi Sigma Pi and Tri-Beta National Honors Societies, and a volunteer doula.
-Prior to applying to the Hillman Scholars Program, she lived and worked alongside an indigenous midwife in Tecpan, Guatemala, through funding earned from the Carolina Experience Enrichment Carolina Experience Enrichment Scholarship fellowship.
+Prior to applying to the Hillman Scholars Program, she lived and worked alongside an indigenous midwife in Tecpan, Guatemala, through funding earned from the Carolina Experience Enrichment Scholarship fellowship.
+Her current research interests are driven by the disconnect between poorer birthing outcomes in obstetrical care in the US compared to other developed countries, despite the US spending more on this care compared to other countries.
+She hopes to explore models of care for low-risk pregnancies in the US that optimize costs while improving health care outcomes for the mother and baby.
 Ms. Patel is a member of the 2014 cohort.